ChristianSenning/eToroSBot/README.md

 2. eToroSBot.conf: the configuration file of the bot.
 Essentially just another script in which all configuration variables are defined
 3. telegram: an unchanged fork of `https://github.com/fabianonline/telegram.sh`, that sends the messages to telegram
 4. asset.txt: a list of all assets on eToro.
 The bot used this list as lookup table to get human readable asset names.
 The list is generated based on this link: https://api.etorostatic.com/sapi/instrumentsmetadata/V1.1/instruments
 5. cid.txt: a list of traders with their client id from eToro.
-The cid can be found on the page of a trader `https://www.etoro.com/people/$TRADER` when you search for `https://etoro-cdn.etorostatic.com/avatars/150X150/` the next number is the cid.
 6. a cookie file: a file with cookies, that you have to generate yourself.
 Personally I use the Firefox addon `cookies.txt`

 # Which are the dependencies of the bot